tahoma2d/tahoma2d_docs/source/interface_overview.rst

 .. _command_bar:

-Command Toolbar
+Command Bar
 '''''''''''

 |UI_commandbar|

-The Command Toolbar is a place where the user can display favorite Tahoma tools and commands to have them readily available.
+The Command Bar is a place where the user can display favorite Tahoma2D tools and commands to have them readily available.

-The Command Toolbar panel can be docked in any part of the Tahoma UI.
+The Command Bar panel can be docked in any part of the Tahoma2D UI.

-.. note:: If the Command Toolbar is too short to display all the command buttons, a double-arrow symbol will appear at the right end of it, allowing to display a drop down menu with the rest of them.
+.. note:: If the Command Bar is too short to display all the command buttons, a double-arrow symbol will appear at the right end of it, allowing to display a drop down menu with the rest of them.

-.. tip:: **To display the Command Toolbar:**
+.. tip:: **To display the Command Bar:**

-    - Choose Panels  →  Command Toolbar.
+    - Choose Panels  →  Command Bar.

-.. tip:: **To customize the Command Toolbar buttons:**
+.. tip:: **To customize the Command Bar buttons:**

-    1. Choose Panels  →  Command Toolbar to open the Command Toolbar.
+    1. Choose Panels  →  Command Bar to open the Command Bar.

-    2. Right click on it and select **Customize Command Toolbar** from the menu that opens.
-The Customize Command Toolbar panel will open.
+    2. Right click on it and select **Customize Command Bar** from the menu that opens.
+The Customize Command Bar panel will open.

     |UI_commandbar_window|

-    3. To *add* a command: Search for a command in the **Toolbar Items** list (right) and drag it to the **Command Toolbar** list (left).
+    3. To *add* a command: Search for a command in the **Commands** list (left) and drag it to the **Command Bar** list (right).

-    4. To *add* a separator: At the end of the **Toolbar Items** list (right), drag the **----Separator----** item to the **Command Toolbar** list (left).
+    4. To *add* a separator: At the end of the **Commands** list (left), drag the **----Separator----** item to the **Command Bar** list (right).

-    5. To *delete* a command: Locate the command in the **Command Toolbar** list (left), right click on it and select **Remove** from the menu that opens.
+    5. To *delete* a command: Locate the command in the **Command Bar** list (right), right click on it and select **Remove** from the menu that opens.

     6. Click **OK** to accept the changes or **Cancel** to discard them.